Moral treatment: Context

 Moral treatment developed in the context of the Enlightenment and its focus on social welfare and individual rights.
 At the start of the 18th century, the "insane" were typically viewed as wild animals who had lost their reason.
-They were not held morally responsible but were subject to scorn and ridicule by the public, sometimes kept in madhouses in appalling conditions, often in chains and neglected for years or subject to numerous tortuous "treatments" including whipping, beating, bloodletting, shocking, starvation, irritant chemicals, and isolation.
+They were not held morally responsible but were subject to scorn and ridicule by the public, sometimes kept in madhouses in appalling conditions, often in chains and neglected for years or subject to numerous torturous "treatments" including whipping, beating, bloodletting, shocking, starvation, irritant chemicals, and isolation.
 There were some attempts to argue for more psychological understanding and therapeutic environments.
 For example, in England John Locke popularized the idea that there is a degree of madness in most people because emotions can cause people to incorrectly associate ideas and perceptions, and William Battie suggested a more psychological approach, but conditions generally remained poor.
 The treatment of King George III also led to increased optimism about the possibility of therapeutic interventions.